SanjanaHoskote/Internship_IERY/README.md

   - UART testbench

 - Navigation through the report

-FIFO
+**FIFO**
-First In First Out (FIFO) is a very popular and useful design block for purpose of synchronization and a handshaking mechanism between the modules.
+FIFO, which stands for First In First Out, is a widely used and valuable design component serving the purpose of synchronization and facilitating communication between modules.
-Depth of FIFO: The number of slots or rows in FIFO is called the depth of the FIFO.
+Depth of FIFO: The depth of a FIFO refers to the number of slots or rows it contains, determining its storage capacity.

-Width of FIFO: The number of bits that can be stored in each slot or row is called the width of the FIFO.
+Width of FIFO: The width of a FIFO pertains to the number of bits that can be accommodated within each slot or row, defining its data storage capability.

-There are two types of FIFOs:
+FIFOs come in two primary types:
-1) Synchronous FIFO
+1. Synchronous FIFO
-2) Asynchronous FIFO
+2. Asynchronous FIFO

+These two types of FIFOs play pivotal roles in ensuring orderly data flow and synchronization between components in various digital systems.

 SYNCHRONOUS FIFO